Field-to-office file handoff

 Reports and API

-Time-to-accept and time-to-file metrics, plus webhooks and a read-only API for your tooling.
+Time-to-accept and time-to-file metrics, a queue map, plus webhooks and a read-only API for your tooling.

 Live demo